TheAssassin/kodi-invidious-plugin/README.md

 wget https://github.com/TheAssassin/kodi-invidious-plugin/archive/master.tar.gz -O - | tar xz --strip-components=1 -C plugin.video.invidious
 ```

+It is strongly recommended to use git instead of an archive, as it makes updating the plugin a lot easier.

 You may have to restart Kodi before you can enable the plugin.
 To enable the plugin, please go to the addons settings, switch to *user plugins* and enable the plugin there.